ibm-cloud-docs/CDN/pricing.md

 {{site.data.keyword.cloud_notm}} Content Delivery Network with Akamai includes no extra storage fees, and you only pay for the bandwidth that you use.

+You are using the [static bandwidth](/docs/infrastructure/CDN?topic=CDN-pricing#cdn-static-bandwidth) by default.
+If you have enabled the Dynamic Content Acceleration (DCA) feature, you will also pay for the [dynamic bandwidth](/docs/infrastructure/CDN?topic=CDN-pricing#cdn-dynamic-bandwidth).

 Pricing is shown per GB of monthly usage.
 {:note}

 Select a region to see a list of countries or territories in that region.

+### Static Bandwidth Pricing
+{: #cdn-static-bandwidth}

 |Per Month| [North America](/docs/infrastructure/CDN?topic=CDN-north-american-region) | [Europe, Middle East, Africa](/docs/infrastructure/CDN?topic=CDN-emea-region) | [Asia](/docs/infrastructure/CDN?topic=CDN-asia-region) | Japan | [South America](/docs/infrastructure/CDN?topic=CDN-south-american-region) | Australia, New Zealand | India |
 |-------|-----|-----|-----|-----|-----|----|-----|